-- Candlestick formation shows sellers support in the future market with weak bias likely to continue in next trading session. - Prices continue to test towards its resistance with dwindling volume indicating lack of adequate buying strength to breach its crucial resistance region of INR 1185. - Even 9 day and 18day SMA hints further weakness in the market - RSI is moving up in oversold zone indicating caution to the bears. - Wheat is likely to trade range bound with bearish sentiment in next trading session.
-So market participants are suggested to go for selling at higher level.
+- Candlestick formation shows sellers support in the future market with weak bias likely to continue in next trading session. - Prices continue to test towards its resistance with dwindling volume indicating lack of adequate buying strength to breach its crucial resistance region of INR 1185. - Even 9 day and 18day SMA hints further weakness in the market - RSI is steady in oversold zone indicating caution to the bears.